 Clock speed is more of a linear improvement than core and thread counts.
 Just about everything is faster with higher clocks, but more cores will deliver more exceptional multithreaded performance than a higher top clock speed in most cases.

-It’s a confusing time to buy an Intel CPU because there are four different generations of CPUs to pick from: Two 10th generations, a 9th generation, and an 8th generation.
+It’s a confusing time to buy an Intel CPU because there are five different generations of CPUs to pick from: An 11th generation, two 10th generations, a 9th generation, and an 8th generation.
 There are some unique aspects to each generation, and there is plenty of crossover for even more confusion.
 But as with other aspects of these CPUs, there are some general rules to consider.

 As for those 10th-generation chips on mobile, the Core i5s are far more capable, with much faster clock speeds, making them excellent for gaming and heavy editing tasks.
 For general web browsing and entry-level gaming, Core i3s are perfectly acceptable.
 In terms of Ice Lake versus Comet Lake, the latter tends to be faster thanks to higher clock speeds, but the onboard graphics aren’t as good.